Kansas City Chiefs vs. Las Vegas Raiders NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Raiders stats and trends

-- So far this year, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those games.
+- So far this season, the Raiders have been installed as underdogs by a 2.5-point margin or more four times and are 3-1 ATS in those matchups.

-- Las Vegas' games this season have hit the over on four of eight set point totals (50%).
+- Las Vegas' games this season have hit the over in 50% of its opportunities (four times in eight games with a set point total).

 - Las Vegas is 4-1 against the spread and 5-0 overall in games when it scores more than 25.2 points.

-- Las Vegas is 4-2 against the spread and 5-1 overall when the team picks up over 381.4 yards.
+- When Las Vegas churns out more than 381.4 yards, the team is 4-2 against the spread and 5-1 overall.

 - The Raiders have eight giveaways this season, while the Chiefs have 10 takeaways.